openyurtio/openyurt/docs/proposals/20230706-yurtappconfigbinding.md

 2. verify that replicas and upgradeStrategy are selected only once
 ### YurtAppConfigBinding Controller
 1. Get update events by watching the YurtAppConfigBinding resource
-2. Trigger the deployment mutating webhook by modifying an annotation or label
+2. Trigger the Deployment mutating webhook by modifying an annotation or label
 ## Implementation History
 - [ ] : YurtAppConfigBinding API CRD
 - [ ] : Deployment Mutating Webhook
 - [ ] : YurtAppConfigBinding controller
 - [ ] : Resolve circular dependency
 - [ ] : YurtAppConfigBinding validating webhook